KhushiiAgarwal/Computer-Networks/README.md

 # Computer-Networks
 This repo includes
-1. Line Encoding
+1. Line Encoding : - For this ensure download and complete set up for graphics.h for VS Code/Turbo C: [graphics.h setup](https://github.com/ullaskunder3/Solution-to-graphics.h)
+  -  Unipolar NRZ
+  -  Polar NRZ
+  -  NRZ Inverted
+  -  RZ
+  -  Manchester
+  -  Differential Manchester
 2. Djikstra and shortest path for Routing Table
   - Implementation of simple Djikstra which can be modified to use for Routing Table

+######
+For client-server/socket programming (3-6 program use these in command prompt to run JAVA file):
+- Open command prompt using **cmd** from the folder of file location: (eg for file name= .java)
+- open 2 command prompt to communicate simultaneously (using **+** at top left corner near command prompt)
+- Begin with client/sender  with given above command
+- Next write similar commands for server/receiver

 3. CRC and Hamming code
-4. Go back N & selective repeat Sliding window protocol
-5. Client Server and Socket Programming for TCP-UDP Berkley Sockets in Sender-Reciever
-6. UDP and TCP socket programming using Client-Server
-##### Line Encoding
-- For this ensure download and complete set up for graphics.h for VS Code/Turbo C: [https://github.com/ullaskunder3/Solution-to-graphics.h]
-For client-server/socket programming (3-6 program use these in command prompt to run JAVA file):
-- Open command prompt using **cmd**: (for file name=tcp.java)

-#### Hamming code
+   ##### Hamming code

 ```
 javac HammingSender.java
 ```